We found the best tire chains for snow to help improve your traction control when the roads and weather demand it.

 In turn, this eliminates excess slack in the chain, which increases their overall performance on the snow.
 If you anticipate using your chains often, self-tensioning chains are the way to go.

 There are plenty of assisted tensioning and manual tensioning chains on the market, as far as other options go.
-These chains are often more affordable and easier to initially install.
+These chains are often more affordable and easier to install initially.

 However, they require drivers to retighten them after they begin to drive.
-In cold and snowy conditions, self-tensioning chains can minimize the amount of time you need to spent kneeling on the side of the frozen road.
+In cold and snowy conditions, self-tensioning chains can minimize the amount of time spent kneeling on the side of the frozen road.

 Before fully committing to either manual or self-tensioning chains, be sure to put some critical thought into the pros and cons of each as they pertain to your particular vehicle location.